MarcoKull/MySense/README.md

 # MySense
 This program is a measurement system for IoT devices based on the LoPy4 Microcontroller written in Micropython.
-It was created during a internship at the GreenTechLab at Fontys Venlo, inspired by and making use of the original MySense software developed by Theus Hagen.
+It was created during a internship at the GreenTechLab at Fontys Venlo, inspired by and making use of the original MySense software developed by Teus Hagen.

 ## Supported Devices
 - BME680 Temperature/Humidity/Airquality Sensor